 Lastly, I plant the seeds of resolution.
 Which pushes me to ponder how the characters will reach their ultimate goal.
 Here I can preview what they will have to overcome in order to reach the big conclusion.
 I call this the turning point.
 I use words like; “Things get dicey. . .” or “Until now. . .” or “A hero will rise. . .” or “a kingdom will face its fate. . .”

-I hope the next time you or your students are getting started as writers, you’ll take trailer crafting out for a spin, and channel your favorite cinematic storytellers.
+I hope the next time you or your students are getting started as writers, you’ll take trailer crafting out for a spin, and channel your favourite cinematic storytellers.

 Vita Murrow is an artist, educator and CILIP Carnegie and Kate Greenaway nominated children’s author, reinventing old stories for a new generation.
 Vita’s latest book, High-Five to the Hero (out now from Frances Lincoln Children’s Books) is a collection of 15 classic tales retold with added boy power.
 Get reacquainted with the caring, considerate and responsible heroes!